 A Community Theatre production is one produced by an organization that is not and does not intend to become professional.

-A specially assembled Community Jury selects one (1) outstanding production to honour each year.
+The METAs Community Jury selects one (1) outstanding production to honour each year.

 Rulings on Eligibility